-An Audit could be as simple as a short “walk-through” suggesting quick fixes backed up by a short report, right up to a major study involving Building Regulations.
+An audit could be as simple as a short “walk-through” suggesting quick fixes backed up by a short report, right up to a major study involving Building Regulations.

+Every audit would include a list of priorities, and links to appropriate guidance.
 An Audit will give you a clear plan and can often suggest simple, practical solutions that you may have missed.